-For this week's make-ahead dinner party menu from Ina Garten, we loved this colorful appetizer of stuffed peppers.
-The recipe also fits Ina's philosophy of making a dish ahead: Look for things that would be naturally made ahead and simply baked just before serving.
+When we ran a series of make-ahead dinner party recipes from Ina Garten, we loved this colorful appetizer of stuffed peppers.
+The recipe also fits Ina’s philosophy of making a dish ahead: Look for things that would be naturally made ahead and simply baked just before serving.

 Ina says, “Roasting brings out the sweetness in bell peppers.
 This is the kind of dish served at Spanish tapas bars — slices of red and yellow peppers are filled with garlic, green olives, golden raisins, spicy saffron, and bread crumbs.
 A nice glass of Spanish sherry would be delicious with it.”